framely/community/docs/guide/build-service.md

    - **Skill start** is used to start skill HoursWeek to provide business hours in a week, so the user knows other options.

 #### Add templates and exemplars
+Both templates are exemplars are language dependent, and you have to set them up for each interactable type and each language you support.
+OpenCUI allow you to define templates and exemplars in a context dependent way.
+Depending on which input box you use to define them, they are used differently.
+You can use arbitrary kotlin expression in template directly, in exemplars, you can only reference slot.

-Here comes the language part.
-Before you start, make sure you **propagate** all the changes to the language layer and switch from the INTERACTION layer to the **EN** layer.
+Before you start, make sure you **propagate** all the changes you made in the interaction layer to the language layer and switch from the INTERACTION layer to the **EN** layer.

 Go to the skill **HoursWeek** page.
 1. Under the **Response** tab, copy and paste the following content: